AM207/2018fall/policies.md

 **Collaboration Policy**

-“You can talk to anyone and collaborate with up-to two additional people on any homework, as long as you write your own homework and mention your collaborators on it.”
+“You can talk to anyone and collaborate with up-to two additional people on any homework"

 What does this mean, exactly?

 - You can talk to anyone as long as you write your own work for anything you plan on submitting
-- You can turn in 3 identical problem sets as long as each of you name both of your collaborators on your homework.
-Each person MUST turn in their own problem set.
+- You can turn in 1 problem set amongst upto 3 collaborators if you mention ALL names on that homework.
 - Attribution is key!!
 Anything that you “borrow” from someone/someplace else please make sure to attribute!!!

 **Quoting Sources**